 "Rybczynski's theorem in the Heckscher-Ohlin world - anything goes," 2009, joint with Hugo Sonnenschein and Christis Tombazos, Journal of International Economics, 79 (1), 137-142.

-“Impatience vs. Incentives,” March 2014, joint with John Zhu, Revise and Resubmit Econometrica.
+“Impatience vs. incentives,” February 2014, joint with John Zhu, 3rd round R&R Econometrica.

 Abstract: This paper studies the long-run dynamics of Pareto-optimal self-enforcing contracts in a repeated principal-agent framework with an impatient agent.
 Impatience concerns encourage contracts to favor the principal in the long run, whereas incentives concerns encourage contracts to favor the agent in the long run.
 Optimal dynamic contracts generically oscillate between favoring the principal and favoring the agent despite the absence of uncertainty or any need to randomize.
 The amplitude of oscillation relates to the sensitivity of the agent's incentive problem to monetary transfers.
 Arbitrarily low participation constraints of the agent or the principal may fundamentally change contract dynamics.
 Our results help reconcile the opposing predictions of Ray (2002) and Lehrer and Pauzner (1999).